siddhp1/sprig/README.md

 **[See the source code for ConnectX here.](https://github.com/siddhp1/ConnectX/blob/main/games/ConnectX.js)**

-Follow **[these instructions](https://github.com/siddhp1/ConnectX/blob/main/docs/UPLOAD.md)** by Hack Club to play this game on your Sprig Console.
+Follow **[these instructions](https://github.com/siddhp1/ConnectX/blob/main/docs/UPLOAD.md)** by Hack Club to play this game on your Sprig Console, and **[these instructions](https://github.com/hackclub/spade/blob/main/README.md)**, also by Hack Club, for playing this game on your PC.